-The compensation rate has stagnated at \$30 per day for more than 25 years.
-Set in 1996, the \$30 per day compensation was more reasonably suited to times when gas prices were at \$1.23 a gallon and minimum wage was \$4.75 per hour.
-When accounting for inflation, \$30 in 1996, has the buying power of \$54.17 today.
-This long overdue and modest increase would bring Virginia in alignment with the federal courts, which compensates its jurors at \$50 per day.
+Virginia's compensation rate has stagnated at \$30 per day for more than 25 years.
+Set in 19962, the \$30 per day compensation was more reasonably suited to times when gas prices were \$1.23 a gallon3 and minimum wage was \$4.75 per hour.

 Inadequate juror compensation is more likely to prevent communities of color from fulfilling their civic duty because they simply cannot afford to participate.
 According to an analysis by Virginia Commonwealth University, Black people and other minorities in Virginia are over-represented within the population of minimum wage workers.
-Poverty rates are also disproportionately high amongst Black Virginians.
-This means that by underpaying jurors, communities of color are disproportionately shut out from serving on juries, further contributing to a lack of diversity, a practice that has many significant implications.
+Poverty rates are also disproportionately high amongst Black Virginians.4 This means that by underpaying jurors, communities of color are disproportionately shut out from serving on juries, further contributing to a lack of diversity, a practice that has many significant implications.
+Some courts attempt to mitigate these harms by excusing, for cause, jurors who face significant financial hardship.
+While this may have a shortterm benefit to the individual juror, it produces a direct harm to the parties who are denied the benefits of a more diverse jury as well as a systemic harm, undermining community confidence in the legal system as a whole, and pulling the jury system away from its intended role as reflecting the voice of the community.

 Research has shown diverse juries do their job better.
 Racially diverse juries deliberate longer, get more facts correct, rectify more errors, are more willing to discuss issues of race, and consider a broader range of evidence.
-In short, they get it right more often.
-In addition, public confidence in the accuracy, fairness, and legitimacy of a jury's decision increases substantially when the jury that rendered the verdict reflects the community it is supposed to be representing.
+5 In short, they get it right more often.
+In addition, public confidence in the accuracy, fairness, and legitimacy of a jury's decision increases substantially when the jury that rendered the verdict reflects the community it is supposed to be representing.6